Lightstreamer/Lightstreamer-example-Chat-adapter-java/README.md

 <!-- END DESCRIPTION lightstreamer-example-chat-adapter-java -->

 ## Install
+If you want to install a version of this demo in your local Lightstreamer Server, follow these steps.
 * Download *Lightstreamer Server* (Lightstreamer Server comes with a free non-expiring demo license for 20 connected users) from [Lightstreamer Download page](http://www.lightstreamer.com/download.htm), and install it, as explained in the `GETTING_STARTED.TXT` file in the installation home directory.
 * In the `adapters` folder of your Lightstreamer Server installation you may find a `Demo` folder containing some adapters ready-made for several demo including the Chat one.
 If this is the case, you have allready a Chat Demo Adapter installed and you may stop here.
 Please note that, in case of `Demo` folder already installed, the MetaData Adapter jar installed is a mixed one that combines the functionality of several demos.
 If the `Demo` folder is not installed or you have removed it or you want to install the Chat Adapter Set alone, please continue to follow the next steps.
 * Get the `deploy.zip` file of the [latest release](https://github.com/Weswit/Lightstreamer-example-Chat-adapter-java/releases), unzip it and copy the just unzipped `Chat` folder into the `adapters` folder of your Lightstreamer Server installation.